knpuniversity/symfony2-series/knpu/episode2/logout.rst

 the login, it saves this error to the session under a special key, and we're just fetching it out in ``loginAction``.

 Actually, we have more code than we need here.
-Remove rhe if statement and just leave the second part::
+Remove the if statement and just leave the second part::

     // src/Yoda/UserBundle/Controller/SecurityController.php